lsst/faro/doc/lsst.faro/using.rst

 Adding a Metric
 ---------------

 1. Identify the analysis context.
 Review the associated connections, config, and task base classes for that analysis context to understand the in-memory python objects that will be passed to the ``run`` method of the metric measurement task and the configuration options.
-See :ref:`design concepts <lsst.faro.design-concepts>` for more information.
-Currently implemented analysis contexts are listed :ref:`here<lsst.faro.currently-implemented-analysis-contexts>`.
+See :ref:`design concepts <lsst.faro.design_concepts>` for more information.
+Currently implemented analysis contexts are listed :ref:`here<lsst.faro.currently_implemented_analysis_contexts>`.

 2. Implement Measurement task.
 This will be an instance of ``lsst.pipe.base.Task`` that performs the specific operations of a given metric.
 See ``NumSourcesTask`` defined in `BaseSubTasks.py <https://github.com/lsst/faro/blob/master/python/lsst/faro/base/BaseSubTasks.py>`_ for a simple example metric that returns the number of rows in an input source/object catalog.
 Additional examples of measurement tasks can be found in the ``python/lsst/faro/measurement`` directory of the package.